Analog74/LuneX/README.md

 ```
 - Choose export mode (1 or 2) in the terminal
 - Select your .rbxl file and output directory using Finder/Explorer dialogs
+- The export will be placed in a folder named after your .rbxl file (without extension) inside the output directory
 - Optionally generate a Rojo `default.project.json`

 ### CLI/Automation
 ```
 LuneX <input.rbxl> <output_dir> [--mode original|flat|rojo] [--projectjson]
 ```
+- The export will be placed in a folder named after your .rbxl file (without extension) inside the output directory

 ## Requirements
 - Rust toolchain (for building)